MolinLab/Holomics/README.md

 <img align="right" src="inst/app/www/img/logo.png" width=300>

-Holomics is an R Shiny application, which enables its users to perform single- and multi-omics analyses.
-Therefore, Holomics provides a user-friendly interface to upload the different datasets, choose and perform the various analyses and then presents the results to the user.
+<b>Holomics</b> is an R Shiny application enabling its users to perform
-To perform the various analyses Holomics uses the R package mixOmics.
+single- and multi-omics analyses by providing a user-friendly interface to upload the different omics datasets, select and run the implemented algorithms and finally visualize the generated results.

-This means Holomics takes the input files, forwards them to the mixOmics algorithms and takes the resulting plots/tables and presents them to user.
+<b>Holomics</b> is mainly built on the R package mixOmics, which offers

-mixOmics provides numerous analyses algorithms, but Holomics only integrates the two single-omics algorithms “Principle Component Analysis (PCA)” and “Partial Least Squares Discriminant Analysis (PLS-DA)”, one pairwise omics analysis called “sparse Partial Least Squares (sPLS)” and one multi-omics analysis called “Data Integration Analysis for Biomarker discovery using Latent variable approaches for Omics studies (DIABLO)”.
+numerous algorithms for the integrative analysis of omics datasets.
+From this repertoire, the single-omics algorithms “Principle Component Analysis” (PCA) and “Partial Least Squares Discriminant Analysis” (PLS-DA), the pairwise-omics analysis “sparse Partial Least Squares” (sPLS) and the multi-omics framework DIABLO (“Data Integration Analysis for Biomarker discovery using Latent variable approaches for Omics studies”) have been implemented in <b>Holomics</b>.

 ## Installation